turnertrowbridge/Workout_AWS_Project/README.md

 A user must manually upload a .txt file to S3 Bucket and call the lambda for the database to store the data.
 No summary report or SES implementation yet.

 **Roadbumps:**
 Trying to avoid the use of a costly NAT gateway as this costs $0.045 per availability zone per hour.
 The NAT gateway is necessary to retrieve the S3 Bucket data and the secret from the Secrets Manager.
-This is due to the Lambda being in VPC preventing internet access without the gateway.
+This is due to the Lambda being in the VPC, thus preventing internet access unless there is a NAT gateway.
 The solution I have currently implemented is a free VPC endpoint that allows the lambda to connect to the S3 Bucket and a $0.005 per hour VPC Interface to Secrets Manager.

 **Current AWS Architecture:**
 ![AWS_WorkoutProjectDiagram drawio](https://user-images.githubusercontent.com/69882779/212501329-8aa84b75-940a-415f-a5b4-c69841ca9309.png)